Marcel Vigneron: Post-Top Chef

 In 2008, he was an Executive Sous Chef at The Bazaar in the SLS Hotel in Beverly Hills, California.

 In March 2010 it was announced that Vigneron would star in Marcel's Quantum Kitchen, a reality television show that aired on the Syfy cable network.
 In each episode, Marcel and his new catering and event company were hired by a demanding client to produce an extraordinary celebration or event.
 Marcel dreamed up a theme and cuisine for the event based on the client's requests.
 The show was a production of Mission Control Media with Executive Producers Michael Agbabian and Dwight Smith.
 The show lasted six episodes.

 He returned to the Top Chef series in Top Chef: All-Stars.
 On the episode that aired on January 19, 2011, he was eliminated from the competition after the Restaurant Wars challenge.
-In April 2024, Vigneron was the winner of the first season of the Food Network show 24 in 24: Last Chef Standing, earning $50,000 cash and a trip to Hawaii valued at $24,000.
+In April 2024, Vigneron won the first season of the Food Network show 24 in 24: Last Chef Standing, earning $50,000 cash and a trip to Hawaii valued at $24,000.

 As of 2024, Vigneron serves as the executive chef and CEO of his own event production and catering company Modern California Cuisine.

 Personal life

-As of 2024 Vigneron lives in the Malibu area.
+As of 2024, Vigneron lives in the Malibu area.
 He is the owner of the restaurant Wolf on Melrose Ave.
-His most recent restaurant, Beefsteak, opened in August 2016.
+His most recent (as of 31 March 2026) restaurant, Beefsteak, opened in August 2016.
 Vigneron closed both restaurants in February 2019 to pursue catering.

 He wed entrepreneur Lauren Rae Levy on November 9, 2019, in Santa Susana, California.
 They welcomed son Kingston in 2020.